Sharon Begley Science Reporting Award

 If collaborative or produced work is submitted, candidates must detail their reporting and writing roles.
 In the case of multi-author reported features, the candidate should have done a significant portion of the reporting.

-Work submitted to the 2022 competition should have been published in English.
+Submitted work should have been published in English.
 Self-published work is excluded.

 The entry should include a cover letter making the case for the candidate and the proposed project.
 Elements of a successful letter: